-Intercity Overnight Routing – Planning and Optimizing Overnight Routes with Route4Me’s Driver Breaks
+Intercity Overnight Routing with Driver Breaks

 When you want to send one driver on the route that starts in one city and ends in another city, this driver may have to make an overnight break somewhere in the middle of the route.
 This will help the driver to comply with the local work schedule regulations and avoid getting fatigued.
 For example, you may have a refrigerator truck that needs to deliver goods in two different cities, you may run a mobile medical business that provides laboratory services and X-ray imaging and you need your vehicle with specialized equipment to travel around the state, etc. Depending on the particular needs of your business or unique business model, Route4Me will allow you to plan optimized overnight routes where the assigned driver will be able to make an overnight break after visiting all stops in one city and then complete the remainder of their scheduled route the following day.

 To plan a single intercity route with an overnight driver break, first, go to “Plan New Route” from the navigation menu and then select one of the preferred route data import methods: Interactive Map Editor, Copy-and-Paste, Upload a File, or Import Data.

 Next, go to the “Schedule” tab to set up the route’s schedule.
 If you want all stops on the route to have the same Service Time, define the preferred Service Time value in the corresponding field.
 If you want all stops on the route to inherit the Service Time defined in the imported route data spreadsheet, leave the “Service Time per stop (HH:MM)” field empty.

 - Select the “Single Driver Route” optimization type for the system to plan and optimize a single route;

 - Select the “End route at any address” route-end option.
 When you select the “End route at any address” route-end option, the route will end at the most optimal address.
 To learn more about planning overnight routes that start and end at the same depot, visit this page.